Support Common Dreams Today

 As the country's largest grassroots medical marijuana organization with more than 50,000 members in all 50 states, ASA is also using this conference to help push for a meaningful federal policy.
 Based on a conviction that Americans deserve the right to choose their own form of health care treatment whether they live in California or Florida, ASA is providing activists with the tools to bring about equal rights for all of the country's sickest and most vulnerable citizens.

-Promotional video clip with U.S. Representative Sam Farr: http://www.medicalmarijuana411.com/2011/02/10/join-americans-for-safe-access-for-a-national-call-to-action/
+Promotional video clip with U.S. Representative Sam Farr: https://www.medicalmarijuana411.com/2011/02/10/join-americans-for-safe-access-for-a-national-call-to-action/

-ASA Boot Camp flyer: http://AmericansForSafeAccess.
+ASA Boot Camp flyer: https://AmericansForSafeAccess.org/downloads/ASA_Boot_Camp.pdf